Jonitr0/WarnoModEditor/resources/markdown/Quickstart.md

 ### Generating a mod

 Once you have saved some changes and want to apply them in-game, you will need to generate your mod.
 This step creates binary files which WARNO can read from the text files you edited.
 To generate your mod, click "Edit" > "Generate Mod".
 This will launch a separate application and might take some time to complete.
-Once finished, a message box will appear, informing you that the mod was successfully generated or that the process was aborted if there were any errors.
 If the generation was successful, you can launch WARNO and activate your mod in the Mod Center to see your changes in-game.

 After the mod has been generated, you can edit it's configuration by clicking "Edit" > "Edit Mod Configuration".